 Air quality standards have not been established for air toxics.
 Instead, regulations aim to reduce their health risk.
 Learn more at Air Toxics.

-Bad nearby: on the ground, up to 10 miles above the Earth’s surface, in the troposphere, ground-level ozone can damage human health, crops, and buildings.
+Bad nearby: On the ground and in the troposphere.
+Ground-level ozone can damage human health, crops, and buildings.

 Santa Barbara County’s ozone season typically runs from April through October.
 To read more about ozone and our health, including how ozone damages our lungs, and who is at risk, see Ozone Air Pollution and Health.